sakdeniz/next-connect/README.md

 # next-connect

 # Purpose
-This script allows wallet or web applications to access nft sell orders and nft information with proven ownership.
+This script allows wallet or web applications to access NFT sell orders, NFT collections and NFT information with proven ownership.

 # Requirements
 The script has been developed for Nodejs 16.0.0 and NPM 7.1.0.

 # Install Steps
 ```
 git clone https://github.com/sakdeniz/next-connect.git